Residual Entropy of Glasses and the Third Law Expression: Equilibria in a solid

 {\bf Corollary 1: Equilibrium states of a solid}

-{\em If a solid does not change the current state in a time period $\tau$, this state is an equilibrium state in that time period $\tau$, regardless of whether the structure contains defects or not.}
+{\em If a solid does not change the current structure during a time period $\tau$, this state is an equilibrium state within the time period $\tau$, regardless of whether the structure contains defects.}

-By creating defects, many structures are constructed for a given crystal, and hence a crystal has as many numbers of equilibrium states as the numbers of atom arrangements that the crystal can have.
-Thanks to Corollary 1, we are free from asking whether quasicrystals are in equilibrium states or not.
+By creating defects, numerous microscopic structures become possible for a given crystal.
+Accordingly, a crystal possesses as many equilibrium states as the numbers of atom arrangements that can persist over the timescale of interest.
+By virtue of Corollary 1, we need not ask whether quasicrystals are in equilibrium states; if their structures remain unchanged over the relevant timescale, they qualify as equilibrium states in that sense..